You may have COVID-19 diagnostic testing done to find out if you're currently infected with the virus that causes coronavirus disease 2019 (COVID-19).

 Other people may be given priority for testing depending on local health department guidelines for monitoring COVID-19 in individual communities.

-Some people who are infected with the COVID-19 virus may be asymptomatic, meaning they don't have any signs or symptoms.
-But they can still transmit the virus to others.
-In some areas of the U.S., testing is available to asymptomatic people.
+Some people who have COVID-19 may not have symptoms (asymptomatic).
+But they can still spread the virus that causes COVID-19 to others.
+People with no symptoms can be tested.
 If people without symptoms have a positive test result, they should follow guidelines for self-isolation to help curb the spread of the virus.

 The availability of COVID-19 diagnostic testing and where to get tested may vary depending on where you live and the recommendations of your local public health officials.

 There's a chance that your COVID-19 diagnostic test could return a false-negative result.
 This means that the test didn't detect the virus, even though you actually are infected with it.
-You risk unknowingly spreading the virus to others if you don't take proper precautions, such as following social distancing guidelines and wearing a face mask when appropriate.
-There's also a chance that a COVID-19 rapid antigen test can produce false-positive results — indicating an infection when actually there isn't one — if instructions aren't carefully followed.
+If you have symptoms, you risk unknowingly spreading the virus to others if you don't take proper precautions, such as wearing a face mask when appropriate.
+There's also a chance that a COVID-19 rapid antigen test can produce false-positive results if you don't follow the instructions carefully.
+False-positive results mean the test results show an infection when actually there isn't one.

 The risk of false-negative or false-positive test results depends on the type and sensitivity of the COVID-19 diagnostic test, thoroughness of the sample collection, and accuracy of the lab analysis.